 Northern Illinois should see peak color around October 24, while central Illinois will still be near it.
 A week later, by Halloween, northern Illinois will be past peak, central Illinois will be at peak color, and southern Illinois will be near peak.

 Much of Missouri will be near peak color around Halloween.
 Then, around November 7, trees in most of Missouri will have reached peak color.

 In Colorado, people around the Denver area can expect to see trees at near-peak color around October 3.
 Then, they will have reached peak color by around October 10, before reaching past their peaks by October 17.

 Know Before You Go

-Many people will use the Fall Foliage Map to plan local trips near their home.
-On the other hand, if you want to travel to another state, or simply find the best places to see fall colors close to home, SmokyMountains.com can help with that, too.
+Many people will use the Fall Foliage Map to plan local trips near their homes.
+On the other hand, if you want to travel to another state, or simply find the best places to see fall colors close to home, SmokyMountains.com can help.

 SmokyMountains.com has also compiled a list of the best places to watch leaves change color in each state.
 The aptly titled “Top Places to See Fall Foliage in All 50 States” can be found here.

 For more about fall colors, be sure to read our fall travel content, including: